 To close a file that is opened in the Editor, press the Esc key.
 Alternatively, open the Context menu using Ctrl + M, then scroll to and activate the File menu.
 Select Close File Item.

 If there are changes to your file that have not been saved, you will be asked if you want to save the changes before closing.

+Note: If your device shuts down before you have saved your document, when you will restart your device and return to the Editor, a message will be prompted indicating that the file was not closed properly and asking you if you want to open or to discard the file.

 Save a Text File